James Noyes, M.Ed.

 James Noyes joins the Mountain Recreation Management (MRM) faculty after spending more than 20 years working in the ski area and resort industries.
 Starting in a kitchen as a prep cook, James gained industry experience by working (and leading) many ski area departments including ticket sales, ski school, ski and snowboard rentals, guest services, and the season pass office.
 In addition to winter operations, James oversaw summer mountain operations including fly casting clinics, guided bike and hiking activities, archery, and canopy tour/zipline activities.
 His professional experiences have endowed him with a keen understanding and a thoughtful, holistic approach to business management philosophy, fiscal responsibility, and the guest experience.

-In addition to his teaching responsibilities, James currently serves as a member on the Lyndon State College Adult and Continuing Education Implementation Committee and also Co-Chair of the Board of Directors for the Franconia Children’s Center in Franconia, NH.
+In addition to his teaching responsibilities, James currently serves as a member on the Lyndon Adult and Continuing Education Implementation Committee and also as Co-Chair of the Board of Directors for the Franconia Children’s Center in Franconia, NH.